Career Path Planning for HR Pros

 In-House HR vs Consulting

 Beyond specialization, HR professionals can customize their careers by taking their talents in-house or becoming free agents.
-HR consultants step in to help organizations manage and support their workforces when they need an extra set of hands or an expert opinion on how to move forward.
-Often, organizations will bring in a consultant when they need help with a specific problem, like a recruiting push or a labor relations issue
+HR consultants help organizations manage and support their workforces when they need an extra set of hands or an expert opinion on moving forward.
+Organizations often bring in a consultant when they need help with a specific problem, like a recruiting push or a labor relations issue

-Consulting is ideal for HR professionals who seek greater flexibility in their work life (like many modern employees right now), that enjoy working on new problems and ideas regularly, and that have a few years of in-house experience under their belts (so that sourcing work isn’t a problem).
+Consulting is ideal for HR professionals who seek greater flexibility in their work life (like many modern employees right now), who enjoy working on new problems and ideas regularly, and who have a few years of in-house experience under their belts (so that sourcing work isn’t a problem).

 America Back to Work features weekly blogs and interviews with industry professionals, and together, we’re dreaming up a future where companies are thriving, employees enjoy their jobs, and America is back to work.
 Click here to subscribe.